a7hybnj2/MacOS_KillKey/README.md

 ## Notes

-This is not a ['USB KILL'](https://usbkill.com/).
+This is not a ['SB KILL](https://usbkill.com/).
 This script will do no damage to your computer\*

-This is not a ['BAD USB'](https://maltronics.com/collections/malduinos) type device.
+This is not a [BAD USB](https://maltronics.com/collections/malduinos) type device.

 *it might